 Leverage Technology to Enhance Customer Experience

-Strengthening the customer centricity of your parts and service sales is another way to entice buyers away from third-party aftermarket providers and to encourage loyalty.
+Strengthening the customer-centricity of your parts and service sales is another way to entice buyers away from third-party aftermarket providers and encourage loyalty.
 This will typically mean introducing convenience factors into your aftermarket customers’ experience.

 Leveraging an eCommerce platform, for example, not only provides your customers with the convenience of online purchasing at any time of day or night, but it also serves as an aftermarket sales outlet that doesn’t take breaks, sleep, or require more than a minimal amount of operational labor to support.